This page may contain affiliate links. Learn More.

 Lavender is a wonderfully versatile herb with tons of culinary and medicinal uses.
 You can grow lavender for yourself at home and save a ton of money.
+Find out more about how to start an herb garden here.

 There are so many uses for lavender, it’s a great idea to grow lavender at home.
 It’s expensive to buy it and it’s hard to find sometimes.
 If you grow lavender for yourself, you know what’s on it and what’s in it and it couldn’t be easier to save.